 Curating a corpus to answer a specific question is one of two ways in which digital history can proceed.
 Digital history—like all historical work—can begin either with a corpus looking for a question, or a question looking for a corpus.
-Computational text analysis in digital history is often conceived of as beginning with sources, particularly with large datasets such as the Google Books, Hathi Trust corpora.
-These large corpora are sometimes called “big data”—though it must be emphasized almost never by digital historians who actually work with them—on which “distant reading” can be practiced.
-While it is salutary for historians to have their research questions shaped by the broadest possible contexts, it is not apparent that digital historians can readily move from these omnibus corpora to answering the specific research questions that animate various historical fields.
+Computational text analysis in digital history is often conceived of as beginning with sources, particularly with large datasets such as the Google Books, Hathi Trust, or Chronicling America corpora.
+These large corpora are sometimes called “big data”—though almost never by digital historians who actually work with them—on which “distant reading” can be practiced.
+It is not apparent that digital historians can readily move from these omnibus corpora to answering the specific research questions that animate various historical fields.
 In this article we demonstrate an alternative approach, which we might unimaginatively label “medium data.”
 The amount of legislation that governed American civil practice is impressive, since every state amended and re-enacted procedure statutes nearly every decade.
-But while a corpus of procedural legislation requires some computational sophistication, the techniques are far less complex than those derivedderivedcreated for truly big data.
+But while a corpus of procedural legislation requires some computational sophistication, the techniques are far less complex than those created for truly big data.
 We have gathered a large but narrowly constrained corpus centered on solving a well-defined research question.
 This corpus is large enough that digital historical methods provide results that a scholar could not obtain through traditional methods, but sufficiently circumscribed so as to directly address a discipline- and field-specific question.

-Because most codes were public statutes, they were widely printed and distributed and therefore found their way into libraries digitized by Google Books. e drew primarily from the Google Books, filling in gaps from other databases as necessary.
+Because most codes were public statutes, they were widely printed and distributed and therefore found their way into libraries digitized by Google Books.
+We took texts primarily from Google Books, filling in gaps from other databases as necessary.
 We used optical character recognition software (OCR) to create plain-text versions of the codes, which we edited lightly, correcting section markers by hand as necessary and writing a script to fix the most obvious OCR errors.
-While this process was labor intensive, it required far less effort—and funding—than visualization projects that often showcase digital history conferences.
-Nearly the entire project was completed only by an assistant professor and a graduate student, without being the exclusive research focus of either.

 The most important step we took in processing the files was to split each section of the code into its own text file.
 Codes varied in how they were organized, but they all divided specific regulations into sections (or, on occasion, articles).
-Not only does the discursive form of these texts provide a handy organizational scheme for digital methods, but historically sections were also the way legislators borrowed their texts.
-Codifiers took their sources apart by sections, rearranging here, editing, drafting, and then re-combining there.
+Not only does the discursive form of these texts provide a handy organizational scheme for digital methods, but sections were also the way legislators borrowed their texts.
+Codifiers took their sources apart by sections, rearranging here, editing, drafting, and re-combining there.
 Despite the fact that states differed widely on what topics they included in “civil procedure,” sectioning the codes allowed us to assess similarity even among codes of quite different lengths and coverage.
-For instance, we know that California’s 1851 code was derived from New York’s 1850 code.
-(Stephen J. Field, David Dudley’s brother, was the lawyer who imported New York’s code into California.)
+For instance, California’s 1851 code was derived from New York’s 1850 code.
 But the New York code is over 150,000 words long, whereas California’s code was just over 50,000 words long.
 Those disparate lengths mean that comparing all of the California code to all of the New York code is less meaningful than comparing each section in the California code to each section in the New York code, where matching sections will have a similar length.